rkumar0322/DeanJain-Farewell/Dean.md

 ---
 ![bg 50% opacity blur](./assets/savvy.jpg)

-### Thank you Dean for everything you have done for EPSAM!!
-The EPSAM Platform has been transformed thanks to your innovative and kind spirit and we are forever grateful for making us better engineers and better people!!
+### Thank you Dean for everything you have done for Sales and Marketing Engineering!!
+The Sales and Marketing Engineering Platform has been transformed thanks to your innovative and kind spirit and we are forever grateful for making us better engineers and better people!!
 All the Best in the future!!
 :heart::purple_heart::green_heart::blue_heart: